Maha TET 2019 English Question Paper & Answer Key (Set-B)

 Ans:- (2) The team is confident of winning the match.

-Read the following passage and answer the questions by selecting the4 most appropriate alternative :
+Read the following passage and answer the questions by selecting the most appropriate alternative :

 (18t to 22)

-Ernest Rutherford was the son of a scot emigrant to New Zealand.
+Ernest Rutherford was the son of a Scot emigrant to New Zealand.
 His parents had 12 children, of whom Ernest was the fourth.
-His education was in a state primary school from which children at the age of 13 could get grants of scholarships to secondary school and to the universities.
-Rutherford had no intention of the following an academic career.
-His was not book-worm.
-His was good in any rough-and-tumble and a teen foot-ball player.
-But he was good at latin and had a passion for music and a mechanical bent of mind.
-At nelson college, a state boarding school, he was an outstanding pupil, he sat for a scholarship to Canterbury collage and this was because his masters expected it of him, and he won it.
+His education was in a state primary school from which children at the age of 13 could get grants or scholarships to secondary schools and to universities.
+Rutherford had no intention of following an academic career.
+He was not a bookworm.
+He was good in any rough-and-tumble and was a teen football player.
+But he was good at Latin and had a passion for music and a mechanical bent of mind.
+At Nelson College, a state boarding school, he was an outstanding pupil, he sat for a scholarship to Canterbury college and this was because his masters expected it of him, and he won it.
 There, Rutherford as a student was fascinated by Hertz’s work on radio waves and he began to conduct his own experience in the clock room of the college, where the student hung their gown.

 - Rutherford was his parents ………….child.